Samsung Galaxy Tab S3, Galaxy C5 Pro & C7 Pro All Gearing Up For Q1 2017 Release?

 The same post from the publication also provided an exclusive confirmation of the Q1 2017 launch and revealed that two variants are set to take the spotlight during the release.
 Following the release trend for the previous 9.7-inch Galaxy Tab S models (Tab S2 Wi-Fi SM-T810 and Tab S2 LTE SM-T815), the Samsung Galaxy Tab S3 will also come in two forms — the aforementioned LTE model (SM-T825) and the Wi-Fi variant (SM-T820).

-A previous The Inquisitr’s report noted that the Samsung Galaxy Tab S3, though expected to feature similar specs found in the Tab S2, is also reportedly going to showcase a processor with greater capacity and “yet-to-be-revealed innovations.”
+A previous Inquisitr report noted that the Samsung Galaxy Tab S3, though expected to feature similar specs found in the Tab S2, is also reportedly going to showcase a processor with greater capacity and “yet-to-be-revealed innovations.”

 As for the new smartphone models adding to the Galaxy C family, the officially launched Samsung Galaxy C9 Pro will soon have its siblings with the imminent arrival of the C7 Pro and the C5 Pro.
 (Watch below an unboxing video of the C9 Pro below.)